 What is a living trust?

 Another option, especially for people who value privacy and control, is to place their assets in a living trust.
 A trust is defined as a legal planning tool used to manage one person’s money for the benefit of a third party.
-The process post-death is managed privately, with or without the use of estate lawyers (most choose to use an attorney but that’s up to your successor) instead of in a public court setting.
+The process post-death is managed privately, with or without the use of estate lawyers (most choose to use an attorney, but that’s up to your successor) instead of in a public court setting.
 Estate planning is not just for the wealthy.
 Anyone can set up a living trust.
 A living trust protects your privacy, but it has additional benefits.
-Trusts allow individuals to detail specific guidelines and restrictions for the trust assets to ensure that hard-earned money and cherished possessions are protected from potential creditors and financial predators – this can be planned for both during your life and to go into effect upon your death.
+Trusts allow individuals to detail specific guidelines and restrictions for the trust assets to ensure that hard-earned money and cherished possessions are protected from potential creditors and financial predators—this can be planned for both during your life and to go into effect upon your death.

 No one likes to think about a time in which they will not be there to take care of the needs of their loved ones personally.
 Proper estate planning can make things easier for your loved ones when you pass and give you peace of mind now.
-Contact us now to schedule a consultation.
-We can discuss estate planning in terms of what you value most.